B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

 #### <a id="7.9.1"></a><span style="color: #0088CC">7.9.1 Rob & Kill</span>
-Rob & Kill represents the action of robbing and subsequently killing a person.
-It is prohibited to kill a person after you have robbed them.<br>
+- Rob & Kill represents the act of robbing and then killing a person (PK).
+It is forbidden to kill a person (PK) after you have robbed them.<br>
-Kill & Rob represents the action of killing and subsequently robbing a person.
-It is prohibited to rob a person after killing them.
+- Kill & Rob represents the act of killing someone (passed out), then robbing them while they are in a coma.
+It is forbidden to rob a person after you have killed them (passed out).<br>
+- Drop & Kill represents the act of forcing someone to drop or give items from their inventory and then killing them (PK).

+In principle, the robbed player must remember that they were robbed; they cannot be deprived of this right.
+Any action that results in the player being PK’ed after the robbery is not allowed.

 <span style="color: yellow">Examples:</span>

 - You kidnap a person, take them to a secluded place, kill them and rob them.
 - You rob a person and call someone else to kill them having a pre-established plan.
+- You decide to stop someone and intimidate them into dropping everything they have in their inventory.
+Then, you think to kill them, this action is prohibited.

 <span style="color: green">Rule exceptions:</span>
 - You are allowed to kill a person only when you leave the place where you robbed them, and they follow you alone or meet with other people to take you down/recover the stolen items.